 The factual programme was amended on Friday before the festival weekend began, when two members of the Russian group Pussy Riot were able to enter Finland.
 A storm of media attention arose around Pussy Riot, with coverage in television and print.
 The media followed the festival closely over the entire weekend.
 The pseudonymous members of Pussy Riot cancelled their appearance on Saturday morning.

-World Village Festival 2012 was a record-setting event, attracting 105 000 visitors to Kaisaniemi Park and Railway Square over the weekend.
+World Village Festival 2012 was a record-setting event, attracting 105 000 visitors to Kaisaniemi Park and Railway Square over the weekend of 26–27 May.
 The festival’s main theme was democracy, while food was chosen as a minor theme.
 Regional focuses were in North Africa and the Middle East.
 The sun shined throughout the weekend.

 The most popular performances of the weekend included Saturday shows by Arab Pop sensation Natacha Atlas and Finnish pop legend Paula Koivuniemi.
 Sunday’s biggest draw was the poster child of the Finnish reggae boom Jukka Poika with his Sound Explosion Band.
 International acts included Nicaraguan Perrozompopo and Israeli-Yemeni-American combination Yemen Blues.
 The audience was also enchanted by the sounds of a joint performance by Mariem Hassan – the queen of North African desert blues – the Algerian-French El Gafla and Finnish rapper Asa.